Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Hadronuclear interpretation of the GeV excess in the low state of PKS 1510--089

-Most of $\gamma$ rays produced in hadronuclear interactions of the primary protons with the BLR material escape into the BLR photon field\footnote{the optical depth of the $\gamma$-ray pair production process on the BLR material is $\sim 10^{-3}$}, propagate further along the jet (see blue waves in Fig. \ref{fig:geometry}), and initiate electromagnetic cascades on the BLR photon field.
-A small part of $\gamma$ rays produce electron-positron pairs on the BLR material; in what follows, we do not account these interactions.
+Most of $\gamma$ rays produced in hadronuclear interactions of the primary protons with the BLR material (with the optical depth of this process being $\approx 5 \times 10^{-3}$ for $N_c = 10^{23}$~cm$^{-2}$) escape into the BLR photon field, propagate further along the jet (see blue waves in Fig. \ref{fig:geometry}), and initiate electromagnetic cascades on the BLR photon field.
+A small part of $\gamma$ rays produce electron-positron pairs on the BLR material; in what follows, we do not account these interactions. $\gamma$ rays that have escaped from the BLR material typically produce $e^{+}e^{-}$ pairs in the ordered magnetic field of the jet; in this case, additional deflection of the secondary (cascade) electrons could be neglected.
+A detailed investigation of the magnetic field structure in the jet is beyond the scope of the present paper.

 The development of electromagnetic cascades proceeds as follows.
-Most of the hadronuclear $\gamma$ rays produce electron-positron pairs on the BLR photon field with the energy density distribution $n(E')$\footnote{for these $\gamma$ rays the optical depth of the PP process on the BLR photon field exceeds unity}.
+Most of the hadronuclear $\gamma$ rays produce electron-positron pairs on the BLR photon field with the energy density distribution $n(E')$.
+For these $\gamma$ rays the optical depth of the PP process on the BLR photon field exceeds unity.
 Electrons produced in the PP process are shown as blue dotted lines in Fig. \ref{fig:geometry}.
 These electrons are, in turn, subject to the inverse Compton (IC) process \citep[see, e.g.,][]{Blumenthal1970a} resulting in the transfer of energy from them to the photons of the BLR photon field, thus producing the next-generation $\gamma$ rays of the cascade (subsequent blue waves in Fig. \ref{fig:geometry}).
 The cascade may comprise one or more generations.

 To calculate the spectrum of electromagnetic cascades we developed a Monte Carlo code, for the most part of this work following the prescriptions of \citet{Kachelriess2012} for the total and differential cross sections of the PP and IC processes.
 We neglect the synchrotron energy losses for cascade electrons.
 We note that the difference of our algorithm from the one presented by \citet{Kachelriess2012} is relatively small.